yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Buffalo/WHR-G54S.rst

 }}}
 The red "diag" LED comes up during power-up, but does not seem to be software controllable by !OpenWrt.

+= WHR-G54S-2 =
+I spent a long time trying to figure out if OpenWRT would support my Buffalo AirStation Turbo G, which was sold as a WHR-G54S-2.
+I can confirm that it works perfectly; Serial starts with 9407, Kamikaze 7.09 installed.

 ----
  CategoryModel CategoryModel